Former New York City

 Both forums

-were sponsored by PRIDE Democrats under the leadership of Williamson
+were sponsored by PRIDE Democrats under the leadership

-Henderson and both forums were hosted by PRIDE and S.V.A.'s President Williamson.
-By the way, which candidate
+Henderson and both forums were hosted by PRIDE and SVA's

 did Mayor Koch speak on behalf of?
 He didn't come just